 (d) Each applicant for an early site permit under this part shall protect Safeguards Information against unauthorized disclosure in accordance with the requirements in §§ 73.21 and 73.22 of this chapter, as applicable.

 [54 FR 15386, Sept.
 18, 1989, as amended at 61 FR 65175, Dec.
 11, 1996; 72 FR 49522, Aug.
 28, 2007; 72 FR 57447, Oct.
 9, 2007; 73 FR 63571, Oct.
 24, 2008; 78 FR 34249, Jun.
 7, 2013; 78 FR 75450, Dec.
 12, 2013; 87 FR 68031, Nov.
 14, 2022]

 1 The fission product release assumed for this evaluation should be based upon a major accident, hypothesized for purposes of site analysis or postulated from considerations of possible accidental events.
 Such accidents have generally been assumed to result in substantial meltdown of the core with subsequent release into the containment of appreciable quantities of fission products.

 2 A whole body dose of 25 rem has been stated to correspond numerically to the once in a lifetime accidental or emergency dose for radiation workers which, according to NCRP recommendations at the time could be disregarded in the determination of their radiation exposure status (see NBS Handbook 69 dated June 5, 1959).
 However, its use is not intended to imply that this number constitutes an acceptable limit for an emergency dose to the public under accident conditions.
-Rather, this dose value has been set forth in this section as a reference value, which can be used in the evaluation of plant design features with respect to postulated reactor accidents, to assure that these designs provide assurance of low risk of public exposure to radiation, in the event of an accidents.
+Rather, this dose value has been set forth in this section as a reference value, which can be used in the evaluation of plant design features with respect to postulated reactor accidents, to assure that these designs provide assurance of low risk of public exposure to radiation, in the event of an accident.